 Smell Proof Case

 Above all else, the most important piece of the traveling stoner’s puzzle is a smell-proof, discreet stash box.
 Sometimes you really need a child safe, locking stash box to manage everything.
 Our favorite is the Sky High 11 Piece Stash Box.

 In most cases, the legality of traveling with weed is directly tied to local laws.
 This means you should take time to understand the laws in the area of departure and in your final destinations.
 For driving with weed, you’re subject to the laws of the land in every state you pass through — travel responsibly.

 TSA has special regulations regarding the amount of liquids or types of things that can be carried in your carry-on bag and luggage.
-Some CBD companies make travel-sized products that meet these TSA regulations.
+Some CBD companies like CBD Living make travel-sized CBD products that meet these TSA regulations.